guidotiana/Milbinding/README.md

 # Installation

-We provide a script for installing all the (python) libraries required to use our equivariant graph autoencoder via anaconda.
-After activating your base environment, type in your termina:
+We provide a script for installing all the (python) libraries required to use our equivariant graph autoencoder via Anaconda.
+After activating your base environment, type in your terminal:
+`./install`